synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     console.log("status: " + addr + ", count=" + count);
 ```

 (Just printing part of the report for debugging purposes.
-The users will only see this if they look at the web browser’s console log.)
+The users will only see this if they look at the web browser"s console log.)

 ```js
     // If there's not already a table row for this address, append one.
 ```

-The following search bears explanation… when the rows are *created*, the code assigns them an “id” equal to the corresponding SNAP Address.
-When searching within the web page, “id”s are specified using a “#” prefix.
+The following search bears explanation… when the rows are *created*, the code assigns them an "id" equal to the corresponding SNAP Address.
+When searching within the web page, "id"s are specified using a "#" prefix.
 So, the following line is trying to grab a table row that may or may not exist yet.

 ```js
     var row = $('#' + addr)